-Official statistics in Romania is organized and coordinated by the National Institute of Statistics, specialized body of central general government, legal entity, subordinated to the Government and coordinated by the minister who coordinates the Government General Secretary.
+Official statistics in Romania are compiled by the official statistical services, which are organized and coordinated by the National Institute of Statistics, specialized body of central general government, legal entity, subordinated to the Government financed from the State budget.

 a) organizes, coordinates and controls the application of laws, Government ordinances and decisions, of orders and instructions issued in accordance with legal stipulations, observing the authority framework and the principle of local autonomy of public institutions and of economic units;